mediakind-video/releases/android.md

   - Added Leanback support
   - Designed new UI to support FireTV
   - Handled remote key events
-- Bitmovin version updated to 2.64.0 to fix missing metadata events
+- Bitmovin version updated to 2.64.0 to fix missing metadata events for DAI